The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 How to Start Forget-Me-Nots

 Surface sow your forget-me-not seeds from early spring on moist, well-drained seed starter.
-You can do this in seed trays or 2 to 3-inch pots.
+You can do this in seed trays or 2 to 3-inch small pots.

 Maintain the trays at temperatures between 65 and 72℉.
 Check the growing media regularly for moisture content.